 This king cake recipe with cream cheese filling, was something I did not discover until I married Manservant.

-Even then it was way after that and probably on our first trip to New Orleans when I perused the bakeries to discover these gaudy decorated cakes, which were a traditional king cake.
+Even then it was way after that and probably on our first trip to New Orleans when I perused the bakeries to discover these gaudy decorated cakes, which were traditional king cakes.

 If you aren't familiar with making a yeast dough, there is no time like the present.

-This rich brioche dough is my favorite king cake.
+This rich brioche dough makes my favorite king cake.

 Though they have started selling king cakes in my local grocery store, they are not even close to tasting like this.